robertdfrench/ifuncd-up/README.md

 # In Response to Hacker News
-I see you jokers on the orange website are giving me a hard time.
+I see you jokers on [the orange website][hn] are giving me a hard time.
 I will make a few choice responses below, but first I offer a challenge: I will send **$500 of my own money** to the first person who can demonstrate *this attack* without ifunc.
 I am genuinely interested, and willing to pay to for the enlightenment.
 Fork this repo and